bacontime/blog-mirror/nature/clades.md

 Birds of Prey, (aka "Raptors", though *Jurassic Park* has completely changed the meaning of that term,) are the big fierce hunter birds.
 Eagles, hawks, falcons -- you know the lot.
 It was a sensible guess that these birds might be a clade, but it is now known that falcons are more closely related to parrots and songbirds.
-The clade containing all the birds of prey is now called "Telluraves", which means "Earth-birds".
+The clade containing all the birds of prey is now called "Telluraves", which means "Earth-birds" or "Land-birds".
 Owls and woodpeckers are also telluravians.

 The 🐦 emoji is displayed as different species depending on the emoji set, but all of the identifiable species (bluebird, cardinal, canary, parrot) are telluravians.